Get behavioral analytics and anomaly detection

 Triage anomaly detection alerts

 You can triage the various alerts triggered by the new anomaly detection policies quickly and decide which ones need to be taken care of first.
-To do this, you need the context for the alert, so you're able to see the bigger picture and understand whether something malicious is indeed happening.
+To do this, you need the context for the alert, so you can see the bigger picture and understand whether something malicious is indeed happening.

 In the Activity log, you can open an activity to display the Activity drawer.
 Click on User to view the user insights tab.
 This tab includes information like number of alerts, activities, and where they've connected from, which is important in an investigation.

 This enables you to understand what the suspicious activities are that the user performed and gain deeper confidence as to whether the account was compromised.
 For example, an alert on multiple failed logins may indeed be suspicious and can indicate potential brute force attack, but it can also be an application misconfiguration, causing the alert to be a benign true positive.
 However, if you see a multiple failed logins alert with additional suspicious activities, then there is a higher probability that the account is compromised.
 In the example below, you can see that the Multiple failed login attempts alert was followed by Activity from a TOR IP address and Impossible travel activity, both strong indicators of compromise (IOCs) by themselves.
 If this wasn't suspicious enough, then you can see that the same user performed a Mass download activity, which is often an indicator of the attacker performing exfiltration of data.